 Turning sixty-five has some serious benefits.
 You get to save a little dough at the movies and at Denny’s, and you get to save a lot on your health insurance.
-But what to do when the magic number comes up?
-It’s easy as One, Two, Three.
+For those who become Medicare eligible by age, disability or end stage renal, enrolling in the right health coverage can be as easy as One, Two, Three.

 1) Sign up for Medicare

-2) Decide if you want Medicare supplemental coverage
+2) Decide if you want Medigap or Medicare Advantage

-Medicare Supplement insurance, Medigap, fills in the gaps where Medicare leaves off such as extending hospitalization by 365 days, paying for the first 3 pints of blood, and covering hospital coinsurance.
+Medicare supplement insurance, often called Medigap fills in the gaps where Medicare leaves off such as extending hospitalization by 365 days, paying for the first 3 pints of blood, and covering hospital coinsurance.
 Medigap offers insurance from to basic to extensive.
 More extensive plans cover deductibles, excess charges, and foreign emergency healthcare.
 This means that if you get sick, you won’t get sick from the medical bills.

 3): Get a Prescription Plan